-We did this trip over three days in the month of December, even then Death Valley National Park was warm during the day and cold at night.
-Therefore, I would warn against going there in summer where it could be unbearably hot.
+We made this trip over three days in December; even then, Death Valley National Park was warm during the day and cold at night.
+Therefore, I would warn against going there in summer, where it could be unbearably hot.

 We entered from the west side and started our trip with Darwin Falls.
-The falls are not huge but given that they are surrounded by the desert, it is a site worth visiting.
-We only did the first falls, those will 4 wheel drive can drive 2 miles to the second falls.
+The falls are not massive, but given that the desert surrounds them, it is a site worth visiting.
+We only did the first falls, and those will four-wheel drive can drive 2 miles to the second falls.

 From there, we headed to Mosaic Canyons and hiked there.

 We camped at the Furnace Creek campground.
 Away from the light pollution, the night was starry and serene.

 On the second day, we started early morning and headed to Corkscrew Peak.
 It’s a strenuous 9.5 miles, but views from the top make it worth it.
 And since it’s mostly gravel, the chance of losing the trail is pretty high.
 Never lose tracks of grottos (man-made stone piles of stones on top of each other).

 We started the day with sunrise at Zabriskie Point, highly recommended.